As a kid I didn’t love Fall. I didn’t love apples. How can you as a kid?

 Preparation: Grease a 9x5x3-inch loaf pan.
 Heat oven to 350 degrees F.

 Stir together flour, baking powder, soda, and salt; add to sour cream mixture, beating on low speed until combined; set aside.
-In a small bowl combine sugar and cinnamon.
+In a small bowl combine melted butter,sugar, cinnamon and apples.
 Turn half of batter into prepared loaf pan.
-Sprinkle with cinnamon mixture and chopped apples; repeat with remaining ingredients.
+Sprinkle with apple mixture; repeat with remaining ingredients.
 Give the batter a quick swirl with a knife to distribute the cinnamon mixture and apples through out the loaf.

 Bake in a 350 degree F for 55 to 60 minutes or until a wooden toothpick inserted in center comes out clean.
 Cool in pan on a wire rack for 10 minutes.